BitcoinDesign/Guide/guide/inheritance-wallet/onboarding-cosigners.md

 The first step is to add the family savings wallet on Alice's app.

 #### Bob shares the wallet configuration
 Bob shares the wallet configuration with Alice by tapping on the "onboard cosigner" task.
-Just like during wallet creation, the displays a QR code that Alice can scan to import the configuration.
+Just like during wallet creation, this displays a QR code that Alice can scan to import the configuration.
 Alternatively, Bob can share the configuration over a secure channel.

 {% include image-gallery.html pages = page.images_bob-export-config %}